Financing a Dental Practice Acquisition

 Repayment terms dictate the flexibility and constraints on how principal and interest must be repaid.
 Understand grace periods, accrual options, and repayment flexibility.
 Loan terms with customized repayment flexibility provide helpful options to manage cash flow.

 Prepayment penalties for paying loans off early create risk.
-Prepayment flexibility provides valuable optionality if your financial situation evolves.
+Prepayment flexibility provides valuable options if your financial situation evolves.
 Seek loans that allow you to pay off without penalties to retain flexibility.

 Several leading lenders offer customized dental practice loans with competitive rates, terms, and fees.
 The optimal choice depends on your specific acquisition financing needs and qualifying factors.
 Review options thoroughly to identify the best aligned loan for your specific practice and financial circumstances.